Grastivastin/PRODIGY_DS_03/README.md

 ## Results
 - The model achieved reasonable accuracy on the test dataset
-- Gender, passenger class, and age were important factors in predicting survival
+- Features such as gender, passenger class, and age significantly influenced survival predictions

 ## Conclusion
-The Decision Tree model successfully demonstrated how supervised machine learning can be applied to real-world data.
-This task highlights the complete ML workflow from data preprocessing to model evaluation.
+The Decision Tree classifier successfully demonstrated the application of supervised machine learning on a real-world dataset.
+This task highlights the complete workflow from data preprocessing to model evaluation.